NAMI Vermont 2023 Conference: Together for Mental Health

 Christina Guessferd worked as a WCAX TV anchor and reporter for five years.
 She has been diagnosed with borderline personality disorder (BPD) and post-traumatic stress disorder (PTSD).
 She will share her story of learning to succeed in an extremely public and demanding environment with her diagnoses by prioritizing her mental, social, and emotional well-being.

-Help support our annual conference by becoming a sponsorship!
+Help support our annual conference by becoming a sponsor!
 We have several levels of sponsorship available, each with their own perks as thanks for your generosity.
 If you are interested in becoming a sponsor, send a completed sponsorship form to Cathy LaClair at [email protected].
 You may email Cathy with any questions you have or call her at 802-876-7949 x103.

 Annual Business Meeting